shayanjaviid/Restaurant-Website/README.md

 Creating an effective restaurant website involves more than just showcasing menu items and contact details.
 Here are key elements that make a restaurant website stand out:

-- **Visually Appealing Design:** Engage users with high-quality images of dishes and an aesthetically pleasing layout that reflects your restaurant's ambiance.
+- **Visually Appealing Design:** Engage users with high-quality images of dishes and an aesthetically pleasing layout that reflects your restaurant's ambience.

 - **User-Friendly Navigation:** Ensure intuitive navigation so users can easily find information like menus, reservations, and chef profiles.

 - **Mobile Responsiveness:** Optimize the website for mobile devices to cater to on-the-go users searching for dining options.

-- **SEO Optimization:** Enhance visibility by incorporating relevant keywords, local SEO strategies, and integrating with social media platforms.
+- **SEO Optimization:** Enhance visibility by incorporating relevant keywords, local SEO strategies and integrating with social media platforms.

 **Screenshots:**
 ![1](https://github.com/shayanjaviid/Random-Characters-Program/assets/104303445/c3dec119-285f-489e-b10c-43964ece03a6)